Inspire, Educate and Empower Through STEM

 Sophie is a biologist and storyteller whose research is in understanding the gap between what we tell the public about endangered species and what they understand.

-Cassie is completing her Bachelor’s degree majoring in biology and minoring in chemistry next year.
+Cassie is completing her Bachelor’s degree majoring in biology and minoring in chemistry.
 She loves working with children and seeing them experience science in new and exciting ways which makes her an awesome Nanogirl presenter!

-Isla is nearing the completion of her conjoint Bachelor of Science majoring in biological and environmental science, and Bachelor of Arts specialising in communications.
+Isla is working towards her masters degree in Environmental Management at the University of Auckland.
 She is passionate about climate change, loves filmmaking and is an enthusiastic Nanogirl presenter.

 Stella is one of our amazing Nanogirl presenters, and is currently studying a conjoint BSc / BA majoring in biology, psychology and politics.
 As a member of the Science Scholars programme, she’s passionate about science communication.

 Sarah has a BSc Hons in Chemistry, and is passionate about equal opportunities in STEM.
 Sarah wants to see more female representation in science and looks for ways to make science a creative outlet that's fun and accessible for all.

 A Marine Scientist, specialising in Fisheries Ecology.
 Georgia is currently doing her masters degree with the University of Auckland and NIWA.
 She is passionate about science communication with children and adults.

 A medical student at the University of Otago in Wellington, Rosie is passionate and knowledgeable about medicine and health science, and bringing science to life for children as a Nanogirl science communicator.

 Arisa is pursuing a conjoint BA/BSc majoring in Linguistics and Physics.
 She is a multitalented scientist, who is also an aviatrix (flying Cessna 172s) and a netball coach and umpire.